Ahmad-Imam/Memories-MERN/README.md

 # Memory-MERN

 A social media application developed using MERN (MongoDB, Express, React, NodeJS) stack.
-It uses React in the front end, and Node and Mongoose as DB in the backend.
+It uses React, Material UI in the front end, and Node and Mongoose as DB in the backend.

 Instruction: